browserengineering/book/book/http.md

 remember that you are sending raw bits and bytes; they could form text or an image or video.
-That\'s why here I have a letter `b` in front of the string of data: that tells Python that I mean the bits and bytes that represent the text I typed in, not the text itself, which you can tell because it has type `bytes` not `str`:
+That\'s why here I have a letter `b` in front of the string of data: that tells Python that I mean the bits and bytes that represent the text I typed in, not the text itself.
+You can also see this in the type changing from `str` to  `bytes`:

 ``` {.python .example}
 >>> type("asdf")